nre-learning/nrelabs-curriculum/README.md

 https://jupyter-notebook.readthedocs.io/en/stable/public_server.html
 That's also useful for embedding somewhere

-> **ABSOLUTELY NOTHING IS SECURED** - need to do this.
+**ABSOLUTELY NOTHING IS SECURED** - need to do this.

-- [ ] Need to add k8s and contrail setup
-- [ ] Also add DNS resolution so you don't have to fuck with IP addresses any more
+All of our customizations to the contrail ansible stuff should be maintained outside the repo.
+Need to work to get the submodule back on track with upstream, rather than try to maintain a fork long-term.